hkdb/app/docs/EXAMPLES.md

 To see what repos you have added before, just run the following command:

 ```
-app ls-repo # for APT or DNF
+app ls-repo # for APT, DNF, and ZYPPER

 # OR